All Episodes

 At the time, it was a revolutionary idea.

-But one day she hoped a million athletes might compete.
+But one day, she hoped, a million athletes might compete.

-and the event draws crowds of 70,000 cheering fans.
+And the event draws crowds of 70,000 cheering fans.

-I have committed all I've got Why?
+I have committed all I've got.

 Because I felt like I've been given all of this open heart power from these athletes.

-She was born with autism and motor skill problems.
+Athletes like Brittany, she was born with autism and motor skill problems.

-Even today, her mom says she struggles to properly tie her shoes.
+Even today, her mom says, she struggles to properly tie her shoes.

 She's had a lot of challenges that people don't even realize.